Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains how to make a backup of a VPS Cloud in the form of snapshot.
+This guide explains how to back up a VPS Cloud in the form of a snapshot.

-- A snapshot is like a photo of your VPS Cloud at a T-minute, which will contain everything on your server, including your operating system, applications, data, etc.
+- A snapshot is like a photo of your VPS Cloud at a given moment in time, containing everything on your server, including your operating system, applications, data, etc.

-- ...protect Your VPS Cloud in case of problem: If you encounter a problem with your VPS Cloud, you can restore a snapshot to a previous state.
+- … protect your VPS Cloud in case of an issue: if you encounter a problem with your VPS Cloud, you can restore a snapshot to revert to a previous state.

-- ...test risk-free changes: Before making major changes to your VPS Cloud, you can create a snapshot so you can go back if necessary.
+- … test changes without risk: before making significant changes to your VPS Cloud, you can create a snapshot to be able to go back if necessary.

-- You get it. a free snapshot to save your entire server in a dedicated space.
-In case of need, it is possible to order additional spaces or delete a snapshot to create a new one.
+- You benefit from a free snapshot to back up your entire server in a dedicated space.
+If needed, you can order additional space or delete a snapshot to create a new one.

 - Two types of backup are possible:

-- Snapshot of the data: allows you to create a volume image that contains your data (not available for Windows distributions).
+- Data snapshot: allows you to create an image of the volume containing your data (not available for Windows distributions).

-- Snapshot of the operating system: allows you to create a volume image that contains your operating system.
-This type of backup involves a few minutes interruption of your apps and websites.
+- **Operating system** snapshot: allows you to create an image of the volume containing your operating system.
+This type of backup involves a brief interruption of your applications and websites.

-- It is recommended to create snapshots regularly, e.g. once a week or per month; this will allow you to have a history of your VPS Cloud and to be able to go back in case of a problem.
+- It is recommended to create snapshots regularly, for example once a week or once a month; this will allow you to have a history of your VPS Cloud and to be able to go back in case of a problem.

-- It is obviously possible to restore the state of the VPS Cloud thanks to the snapshot created earlier.
+- It is obviously possible to restore the state of the VPS Cloud thanks to the previously created snapshot.

 Create a snapshot

-- Click on Snapshot in the left side menu.
+- Click on Snapshot in the left sidebar.

-- Click the blue button Create a snapshot:
+- Click on the blue button Create a snapshot:

-- Click the blue button to start creating the snapshot:
+- Click on the blue button to start creating the snapshot:

-- Click on Snapshot in the left side menu.
+- Click on Snapshot in the left sidebar.

 - Click on Delete: